bouthilx/metaopt/docs/src/user/searchspace.rst

 Real
 ----

-All continous priors are automatically casted to :class:`Real`.
+All continuous priors are automatically casted to :class:`Real`.

 .. _integer-dim: